SANDAG/QA/2022/Estimates_Automation/docs/perform_checks.md

 )
 ```

-Take the outputs of get_data_with_aggregation_levels and check that values match up.
+Check that values match up when aggregating geography levels upwards.